w3c/wai-quick-start/source/developing.html.erb.md

 <%= example %>
 {:/}

 [...
-Example of markup along side a visual design ...]
+Example of markup along side a visual design highlighting how different elements relate to design components ...]

 {::nomarkdown}
 <%= example :end %>